Urbex FAQs

 Google Searches

-Simply searching for “abandoned building city name” can yield results.
+Simply searching for “abandoned building [city name]” can yield results.
+Some recommended Google searches include:

-“abandoned” + “city name”
+“abandoned” + “[city name]”

-“abandoned warehouse” + “city name”
+“abandoned warehouse” + “[city name]”

-“abandoned house” + “city name”
+“abandoned house” + “[city name]”

-“city name” + “urbex”
+“[city name]” + “urbex”

-“city name” + “urban exploration”
+“[city name]” + “urban exploration”

-Local paper websites
+Local newspaper websites

 Estate agent (realtor) or property auction websites

-Check out both commercial and residential estate agent websites or auction houses for “properties in need of renovation.”
+Check both commercial and residential estate agent websites or auction houses for “properties in need of renovation.”
+If the asking price is suspiciously low compared to similar buildings in the area, there’s a good chance it has been abandoned.

 Facebook Groups

-If you have an idea of where the urbex location is, you can use Google or Bing maps to find it.
+Join local urbex groups or historical groups on Facebook to see abandoned locations near you.
+If you have an idea of where the urbex location is, you can often use Google Maps or Bing Maps to pinpoint it.

 Read Urbex Hub articles